Poverty isn’t eliminated by threatening the poor

 In his book Madness and Civilization, the French philosopher Michel Foucault describes the historical arc of social integration of those considered insane.
 At times, humans have driven the “mad,” as Foucault described them, into hidden institutional recesses.
-At other times, cultures kept the “mad” in plain site, not accepting their actions or mental states as normal, but acknowledging the spectrum of the human condition as an integral part of reality.
+At other times, cultures kept the “mad” in plain sight, not accepting their actions or mental states as normal, but acknowledging the spectrum of the human condition as an integral part of reality.

 Though not specific to Foucault’s study, the periodic denial of various strata of our society — the poor, the sick, the addicted, and the criminal — reflects the condition of our social order as a whole.
 In contemporary American culture, within the confines of liberal and conservative political poles, we have vacillated between open altruism toward and outright demonization of those who struggle to take care of themselves.